Fer-Jg/TownyAdvanced-Spanish/Towny-Commands.md

     -   group
         -   add|new|create {groupname} - Creates a plot group where a player is standing, also adds plots to an existing group.
         -   remove - Removes the plot stood in from its plot group.
+        -   delete - Deletes a plot group entirely.
         -   rename {newname} - Renames a plot group.
         -   set {plottype} - Sets the group to a specified plot type.
 Not able to be used for Jail plots.
         -   set perm ... - Used to set the perm line of the group you are standing in.
 See above section for /plot set perm for remainder of commands.
         -   toggle ... - Used to toggle plot settings.
 See above section for /plot set toggle for remainder of commands.
         -   forsale|fs {price} - Set the group for sale at the set price.
         -   notforsale|nfs - Set the group not for sale.
+        -   trust
+            - add {name} - Adds a player as Trusted on the plot group.
+            - remove {name} - Removes a player from being Trusted on the plot group.
+        -   perm
+            - gui - Opens the GUI to edit the plot perm override.
+            - add {name} - Adds a player to the plot perm override.
+            - remove {name} - Removes a player from the plot perm override.
+    -   jailcell
+        -   add - Adds a jail cell to a jail plot, where the player is stood.
+        -   remove - Removes a jail cell from a jail plot, where the player is stood.

 []()/resident
 -------------